ssreelakshmi88/The-Indian-tuin-restaurant_PP4/README.md

 ### Code

-## Credits

-### Code

 - Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

 - Date picker widget has been taken from stackoverflow.

 - Most of the code used in this project was taken from [Code Institutes](https://codeinstitute.net/) Django lessons.

-- DioCar84/A-Taste-of-Lisbon(https://github.com/DioCar84/A-Taste-of-Lisbon.git)for README, setup code and guidance.
+- [DioCar84/A-Taste-of-Lisbon](https://github.com/DioCar84/A-Taste-of-Lisbon.git) for README, setup code and guidance.

-- MikeR94/CI-Project-Portfolio-4(https://github.com/MikeR94/CI-Project-Portfolio-4.git)for setting up README.
+- [MikeR94/CI-Project-Portfolio-4](https://github.com/MikeR94/CI-Project-Portfolio-4.git )for setting up README.

 - Code institute READMe template was referred to create README template for this project.

-- chris-townsend/PP4-Kitchen_Tales(https://github.com/chris-townsend/PP4-Kitchen_Tales.git) Elephant SQL section from README
+- [chris-townsend/PP4-Kitchen_Tales](https://github.com/chris-townsend/PP4-Kitchen_Tales.git) Elephant SQL section from README

 - Stack Overflow.